 Hashtags are also an important asset to include in your description to improve discoverability.
 Hashtags are searchable and often used to identify trending topics.
 Carefully select a few hashtags to help users to find your Pins.
 If you’re in need of hashtag ideas, use the autocomplete suggestions tool available when you search your topic on Pinterest.

-For product-based businesses, Pinterest’s marketing potential for increased sales is undeniable.
-The platform is an incredibly beneficial tool for any business looking to gain brand visibility exposure or accelerate sales.
+For product-based businesses, Pinterest’s marketing potential for increased sales is unparalleled.
+The platform is an incredibly beneficial tool for any business looking to gain brand awareness or accelerate sales.
 Is your brand looking to achieve this?
 Contact us at Digital Stand for a further discussion on how we can help you achieve your Pinterest goals.

 Newsletter Sign Up